 I finally peal off and go uphill to views far back to Bream Head.
 Now I can see how high Mt.
 Lion is.
-No wonder I had a fantastic appetite!
+No wonder I have a fantastic appetite!

 Having a pause near the top.
 Logging scars and no shade, but cooling wind and a view to the humpy islands.
 I drink a can of sparkling Marlborough blush.
 I bought two to share with Betty but she’s a teetotaler, so all mine in this enchanted place, quiet, alone, only the fresh air, sausage, cheese and melting Whitaker’s chocolate.

 With a wee sugar/alcohol buzz I go on, up and up with million dollar views.
 Signs begin to appear; red hearts and arrows.
 Trail angels lead the way.

 Young men come by to poison the gorse.
 I know I photographed its yellow flower on the C2C, here it’s a menace.
 Where I walk is being zoned for homes.
 NZ is the apocalypse shelter for many uber-rich tax-dodging Americans.